What is Green Finance and Why It Matters

 Why It Matters

 Climate change is a financial risk.
 Regulators, investors, and consumers are demanding accountability.
-Green finance isn't just ethical — it's becoming the only viable long-term strategy.
+Green finance isn't just ethical — it's becoming a core consideration in long-term capital allocation strategy.

 Korea's Role

-Korea's green finance market is growing rapidly, backed by K-ESG guidelines and government green bond issuances.
-Public institutions are increasingly required to align capital allocation with sustainability targets.
+Korea's green finance market is growing, backed by K-ESG guidelines, the K-Taxonomy framework, and government green bond issuances.
+Public institutions are increasingly expected to align capital allocation with sustainability targets as Korea's broader ESG disclosure framework continues to develop.
+For more on where that framework stands, see our guide on [The Future of ESG Regulation].

 Final Thought